 The following summary highlights information contained in greater detail elsewhere in this prospectus.
 This summary is not complete and does not contain all of the information you should consider in making your investment decision.
 You should read the entire prospectus carefully before making an investment in our common stock or warrants.
-You should carefully consider, among other things, the financial statements and related notes of ZeroFox, IDX and L&F, and the sections titled "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations of ZeroFox," "Management's Discussion and Analysis of Financial Condition and Results of Operations of IDX" and "Management's Discussion and Analysis of Financial Condition and Results of Operations of L&F" included elsewhere in this prospectus.
+You should carefully consider, among other things, the financial statements and related notes of ZeroFox, IDX and L&F, and the sections titled "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations of ZeroFox," "Management's Discussion and Analysis of Financial Condition and Results of Operations of L&F" included elsewhere in this prospectus.